-One Punch Man episode 7 is absolutely brutal when it comes to Saitama’s reputation.
-He leaves his apartment, telling Genos to stay so they he doesn’t take credit for any possible achievements.
-He notices that his favorite supermarket is destroyed while walking around.
+One Punch Man episode 7 is brutal when it comes to Saitama’s reputation.
+He leaves his apartment, telling Genos to stay so he doesn’t take credit for any possible achievements.
+He notices that his favourite supermarket is destroyed while walking around.
 On the other hand, he is annoyed to find is old, crappy apartment complex still in one piece.
-Moments later, he encounters Tank Top Tiger again, but doesn’t remember him.
+Moments later, he encounters Tank Top Tiger again but doesn’t remember him.
 He gets accused of cheating; it is hard to believe that someone can jump up so high in the rankings so quickly.
 Tiger assumes that Saitama tried to cheat and take credit for other hero’s accomplishments.
 He calls on his older brother, Tank Top Black Hole, to help.

 Instead of beating Saitama up, Black Hole decides to give him a punishment that is much worse.
 He instead tries to fan the flames of anger towards Saitama, and blames the destruction of the city on him.
-He yells loudly to attract a crowd, and eventually the crowd joins in the chant.
+He yells loudly to attract a crowd, and eventually, the crowd joins in the chant.
 After riling up the crowd, the two brothers pretend like Saitama is preparing to attack, and move to take him down.
 They taste defeat within mere moments.
 The older brother admits to lying in front of everyone, but Saitama corrects him.
 He claims that he did destroy the meteor, but he didn’t create the meteor.
 He doesn’t fight crime to make people like him, so so what if their town was destroyed?
 It could have been worse, and it wasn’t his fault or his problem.

 One Punch Man episode 7 ends with Genos and Saitama on their way home.
-Genos praises him for his selflessness, and declares that he will always follow him, no matter what the public thinks of him.
-Elsewhere, creatures under the sea discuss an up and coming hero ranked C, referring to Saitama.
+Genos praises him for his selflessness and declares that he will always follow him, no matter what the public thinks of him.
+Elsewhere, creatures under the sea discuss an up, and coming hero ranked C, referring to Saitama.